DeraDeveloper/snippet/README.md

 ### Tools

 - This application uses [Spring Boot Web Starter](https://spring.io/guides/gs/spring-boot/)
-- This Languate of implementation is Java 1.8
+- This Language of implementation is Java 1.8
 - This application uses Maven for building and dependency management

 ### Application Structure